 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.

 Any new PDFs or Word documents we publish will meet accessibility standards if at all possible.

 This website was tested during July, August and September 2020.
 The test was carried out by ourselves

 We manually tested all pages of our website (https://kersey.suffolk.cloud/) checking static content including headings and titles as well as links, images and documents.

 We also used the Wave web accessibility evaluation tool to help us check some pages of the website.

-We have fixed many accessibility issues on the Kersey website in the lead up to the regulation deadline of 23 September 2020.
-We will continue to improve the website going forward.
+We have fixed many accessibility issues on the Kersey website and we will continue to improve the website going forward.

 This statement was prepared on 24 September 2020.
 It was last updated on 23 October 2020.